miloszwasacz/wall-projections/README.md

 ## MVP

 Use 1 button (instead of a camera system) to trigger the projection of 2 hotspots (lit-up circles) onto the replica artifact.

+## Frameworks Used
+- Java version: JDK 17
+- Raspberry Pi OS with desktop